List of Google April Fools' Day jokes

-Google frequently inserts jokes and hoaxes into its products on April Fools' Day, which takes place on April 1.
+From 2000 to 2019, Google frequently inserted jokes and hoaxes into its products on April Fools' Day, which takes place on April 1.
+The company ceased performing April Fools jokes in 2020 due to the COVID-19 pandemic and has not performed them since.

 2000

-Google's first April Fools' Day hoax, the MentalPlex hoax, invited users to project a mental image of what they wanted to find whilst staring at an animated GIF.
+Google's first April Fools' Day hoax, the MentalPlex trick, was a hoax that invited users to project a mental image of what they wanted to find while staring at an animated GIF.
 Several humorous error messages were then displayed on the search results page, all listed below: